Extreme Value Theory with Spectral Techniques: application to a simple attractor: Poisson statistics

 {\em Decay of correlation.} There exists a decay function $\mathcal{C}(k)$ so that

 for functions $H$ which are constant on local stable leaves $W_s$ of $T$ and the functions $G:M\to\mathbb{R}$ being Lipschitz continuous.
-This is ensured by Theorem 2.5 in \cite{DDHH}, where the role of $H$ is taken by the test functions in $C^{\kappa}(W, \mathbb{C})$ and $G\in \mathcal{B}.$ The decay is exponential. \\
+This is ensured by Theorem 2.5 in \cite{DDHH}, where the role of $H$ is taken by the test functions in $C^{\kappa}(W, \mathbb{C})$ and $G\in \mathcal{B},$ which is the completion of Lipschitz functions on $X.$ The decay is exponential. \\

-{\em Cylinder sets.} The proof requires the existence, for each $n\ge 1$, of a partition of each unstable leaf in subsets $\xi^{(n)}_k$, called $n$-cylinders (or cylinders of rank $n$), and indexed with $k$, where $T^n$ is defined and the image $T^n\xi^{(n)}_k$ is an unstable leaf of full length for each $k$.
-These cylinders are obtained by taking the $2^n$ preimages of $\alpha$ by the map $T_Y$ restricted to each leaf.
-In the following we will take $\alpha=1/2$ to simplify the exposition. \\
+{\em Cylinder sets.} The proof requires the existence, for each $n\ge 1$, of a partition of each unstable leaf in subsets $\xi^{(k)}_n$, called $n$-cylinders (or cylinders of rank $n$), and indexed with $k$, where $T^n$ is defined and the image $T^n\xi^{(k)}_n$ is an unstable leaf of full length for each $k$.
+These cylinders are obtained by taking the $2^n$ preimages of $\Gamma=\{y=\alpha\} $ by the map $T_Y$ restricted to each leaf.
+In the following, we will take $\alpha=1/2$ to simplify the exposition. \\

-{\em Exact dimensionality of the SRB measure.} The following limit exists:
+{\em Exact dimensionality of the SRB measure.} This uses the existence of the limit (\ref{ED}).
+We shall need the following result.